blueridgeboost/blueridgeboost.github.io/src/content/tutor/math/middle-school-math.md

 #### Teaching New Topics

 Our instructors are qualified teachers with tutoring experience in middle school math, including algebra and geometry.
-We use a variety of texts and materials, including the _Art_ of Problem Solving* curriculum and *All Things Algebra*.
+We use a variety of texts and materials, including the *Art of Problem Solving*&reg; curriculum and *All Things Algebra*&reg;.

 Students learn math by solving increasingly complex problems.
 In a tutoring session, the student learns how to approach a problem through questions or direct instruction.
 After that, the student solves problems that are variations of the original, which will be solved with the instructor's assistance when needed.
 As a result, students gain confidence to approach problems never seen before.